AliShinde/File-Upload-Nestjs/README.md

 - Uses Multer middleware for efficient file handling.
 - Validates file mimetype and enforces a maximum file size.
 - User-provided Cloudinary credentials for flexible integration.
+- Uses prisma to store file upload details in Postgres
 - Written in TypeScript for strong type safety.

 ## Installation